Bilawal Bhutto Zardari: Early life and education

-Career

-Chairman of Pakistan Peoples Party and 2018 general elections
+Early political career (2007-2018)

-Bilawal was appointed as the Chairman of Pakistan Peoples Party (PPP), on 30 December 2007, at the age of 19.
-On this occasion he recalled his martyred mother, "My mother always said that democracy is the best revenge".
+Bhutto Zardari was appointed as the Chairman of the Pakistan Peoples Party (PPP), on 30 December 2007 at the age of 19, following the assassination of his mother in Rawalpindi earlier that month during a political rally.
+On this occasion, he recalled his martyred mother, "My mother always said that democracy is the best revenge".

-On 28 June 2018, PPP, under Bilawal became the first political party to unveil its election manifesto for the 2018 General Elections.
-This was the 10th manifesto by the party and was titled, Bibi ka Waada Nibhaana Hai Pakistan Bachana Hai (We have to fulfil Benazir's promise and save Pakistan).
-At an event unveiling the manifesto, Bilawal said that if given the opportunity, the party would focus on implementing a poverty eradication programme.
-PPP kicked off its election campaign on 30 June 2018, as Bilawal inaugurated their election office in Lyari, Karachi.

-In the Pakistan general elections held on 25 July 2018, Pakistan Peoples Party, under the leadership of Bilawal, contested the elections and emerged as the largest party in Sindh and third largest party of Pakistan.
-The party won 43 seats in the National Assembly - nine more seats than in the 2013 General Elections.
-Bilawal contested from Karachi District South (NA-246), Malakand (NA-8), as well as Larkana (NA-200).
-He won from Larkana with 84,426 votes, having lost from two of the other constituencies to the Imran Khan-founded Pakistan Tehreek-e-Insaf (PTI) candidates.

-The PPP scion claimed that rigging took place before and after the elections, adding that across Pakistan polling agents were expelled from the polling stations.
-"We are a part of the parliament to support the democratic we will ignore the discrepancies in the election," he remarked, demanding a probe into rigging allegations.
+In the 2018 Pakistani general election, the PPP, under the leadership of Bhutto Zardari, emerged as the largest party in Sindh and third largest party of Pakistan.
+The party won 43 seats in the National Assembly, nine more seats than in the 2013 general election.
+Bhutto Zardari, contested from NA-246 Karachi West-III, Malakand NA-8, as well as NA-200 Larkana.
+He won from Larkana with 84,426 votes, having lost from two of the other constituencies to candidates for the Imran Khan-founded Pakistan Tehreek-e-Insaf (PTI).
+Bhutto Zardari claimed that rigging took place before and after the general election, adding that across Pakistan polling agents were expelled from the polling stations and demanding a probe into rigging allegations.

-Member of the National Assembly
+Member of the National Assembly (2018-2023)

-On 13 August 2018, Bilawal became a member of the National Assembly of Pakistan.
-Journalists, politicians, and the people of Pakistan praised Bilawal after he delivered his maiden speech in the parliament.
-In his speech, he asked Imran Khan to fulfil his promise of rooting out corruption, resolving the water crisis, and providing ten million jobs and 5 million houses to the people during his tenure.
-In the speech, Bilawal coined the term 'PM Select' for Imran Khan.
-He also said that Imran Khan is not only the prime minister for his party but he is also the prime minister of the Pakistani people who he used refer to as 'donkeys' and 'living corpses' before becoming the Prime Minister.
+On 13 August 2018, Bhutto Zardari became a member of the National Assembly of Pakistan.
+In his inaugural speech, he asked Prime Minister Imran Khan to fulfill his promise of rooting out corruption, resolving the water crisis, providing 10 million jobs, and providing 5 million houses to the Pakistani people during his tenure.
+In the speech, Bhutto Zardari coined the term 'PM Select' for Khan.
+He added that Khan is not only the prime minister for the PTI, but he is also the Prime Minister of the Pakistani people, who Bhutto Zardari claimed that Khan referred to as "donkeys" and "living corpses."

-Committee for Human Rights

-On 5 March 2019, Bilawal was elected – unopposed - as the chairperson of the National Assembly Standing Committee for Human Rights.
-In its first meeting on 18 April 2019, the committee deliberated on The ICT Rights of Persons with Disability Bill, 2018, moved by the ministry and The National Commission on the Status of Women (Amendment) Bill, 2018.
+On 5 March 2019, Bhutto Zardari was elected—unopposed—as the chairperson of the National Assembly Standing Committee for Human Rights.

-Foreign Minister of Pakistan